MohitKapoor19/Movie-Recommender-System/README.md

 # Project: Movie Recommender System Using Machine Learning!
 This project is a Streamlit web application developed during my internship with Coding Raja.
-It recommends movies similar to those of user interest using machine learning algorithms.
+It recommends movies similar to those of user interest using machine learning algorithms and the TMDB API for fetching movie posters and additional details.
 Users can interactively select a movie, and the system suggests similar ones based on cosine similarity.
 The application also includes a demo video showcasing its functionality.
 Additionally, users can view visual representations of the project's workflow and download the recommendation model for further use.

-Recommendation systems are becoming increasingly important in today’s extremely busy world.
-People are always short on time with the myriad tasks they need to accomplish in the limited 24 hours.
-Therefore, the recommendation systems are important as they help them make the right choices, without having to expend their cognitive resources.

-The purpose of a recommendation system basically is to search for content that would be interesting to an individual.
-Moreover, it involves a number of factors to create personalised lists of useful and interesting content specific to each user/individual.
-Recommendation systems are Artificial Intelligence based algorithms that skim through all possible options and create a customized list of items that are interesting and relevant to an individual.
-These results are based on their profile, search/browsing history, what other people with similar traits/demographics are watching, and how likely are you to watch those movies.
-This is achieved through predictive modeling and heuristics with the data available.
+Features
+Movie Recommendations: Get suggestions based on user-selected movies.
+TMDB API Integration: Fetch movie posters and additional movie details.
+Interactive UI: Built with Streamlit for a user-friendly interface.
+Downloadable Model: Save and use the recommendation model for further analysis.

 # About this project: